 This free app also has a bunch of other useful features as well, including shared wallets for couples and people living with roommates.
 Spendee is also great for wandering souls who spend a lot of time traveling, as it can easily convert your finances into different international currencies.

-Spendee Basic is free with a variety of paid plans beginning at $14.99 per month.
+Spendee Basic is free with two paid plans beginning at $1.99 per month.

 Best for: Long-Term Money Management